cyber-prophet/bostrom-journal/BostromJournal001.md

 - [Cyber's story](https://cyb.ai/genesis)
 - Docs on go-cyber (`.md` files) scattered all over the folders of go-cyber repository on the [github](https://github.com/cybercongress/go-cyber)

-If you are interested in researching Bostrom, all of these sources can give you a lot of information.
+If you are interested in researching Bostrom these sources can give you a lot of information.
 Nevertheless, I believe that this manual is a good starting point.

 ## Intro to Bostrom Blockchain [~](https://cyb.ai/ipfs/Qmahxtp3r6PEHj5tpqf2cGeibou3ADkZwR6QVfxHU1urMe)

 ### Bostrom - the short definition [~](https://cyb.ai/ipfs/QmRZ5qnLpBK5br4qJDTJAUVn2ny5fnbSTP6u6U5zMqzeTi)

-Bostrom is a superintelligence project with a permissionless knowledge graph at its core built on blockchain (cosmos-SDK) and content addressing mechanism (with the current implementation of IPFS protocol).
+Bostrom is a superintelligence project with a permissionless knowledge graph at its core built on blockchain (cosmos-SDK) and a content addressing mechanism (with the current implementation of IPFS protocol).

 ### Purpose of the Bostrom network [~](https://cyb.ai/ipfs/QmWnDz2eHQ2Lii42zkEuc3kgC1iLmg9vr2D6mjhkQfZT1P)

-Bostrom allows adding knowledge (creating cyberlinks between particles) to the knowledge graph verifiably.
+Bostrom allows for adding knowledge (creating cyberlinks between particles) to the knowledge graph verifiably.
 By "verifiably" we mean that it is guaranteed by blockchain design that the holder of a particular private key added specific content into the blockchain at the known time.
-And it is technically correct to say that the holder of the exact private key signed files (uniquely identified by their hashes) by writing this information into Bostrom blockchain.
+It is technically correct to say that the holder of the exact private key signed files (uniquely identified by their hashes) by writing this information into the Bostrom blockchain.

 The knowledge graph is a directed weighted graph between particles (CIDs or Content-ID of files, also known as content addresses, IPFS-hashes, IPFS-links).